oobecomau/desktop.gov.au/docs/blueprint/automation.md

 - [baseline.ps1](../files/automation/baseline.txt)

-The above baseline requires updating to include agency specific details prior to use.
+The above baseline requires updating to include organisation specific details prior to use.